 - 1. Rhenfield Development Corp. is owned as to 50% by Mr. Tsang Yee and 50% by Ms. Tsang Tsz Nok Aleen, who are deemed to be interested in 703,668,236 shares of the Company pursuant to the Part XV of the SFO. - 2.
-The 913,170,731 shares that Ms. Tsang Tsz Nok Aleen are interested in represent the underlying shares of the Company of the aggregate principal amount of convertible bonds of HK\$112,320,000 issued by the Company at the conversion price of HK\$0.123 per share on 22 February 2019.
-Details were set out in the announcements of the Company dated 16 November 2018, 22 January 2019, 14 February 2019 and 22 February 2019 and the circular of the Company dated 25 January 2019. - 3.
+Among which the 913,170,731 shares that Ms. Tsang Tsz Nok Aleen are interested in represent the underlying shares of the Company of the aggregate principal amount of Old Convertible Bond of HK\$112,320,000 issued by the Company at the conversion price of HK\$0.123 per share on 22 February 2019.
+Details were set out in the announcements of the Company dated 16 November 2018, 22 January 2019, 14 February 2019 and 22 February 2019 and the circular of the Company dated 25 January 2019.
+The remaining 1,279,000,000 shares that Ms. Tsang Tsz Nok Aleen are deemed to be interested in represent the underlying shares of the Company of the aggregate principal amount of New Convertible Bond of HK\$102,320,000 to be issued by the Company at the conversion price of HK\$0.08 per share (before the capital reorganisation becoming effective).
+Details were set out in the announcements of the Company dated 17 November 2020, 14 December 2020, 21 January 2021 and 21 February 2021 and the circular of the Company dated 14 December 2020. - 3.
 Mr. Lui Kin Chung is the spouse of Ms. Tsang Tsz Nok Aleen.
 Under the SFO, Mr. Lui Kin Chung is deemed to be interested in the same number of shares in which Ms. Tsang Tsz Nok Aleen is interested.

-Save as disclosed above, as at 31 December 2019, the Directors were not aware of any other person (other than the Directors and chief executive of the Company) who had an interest or short position in the shares or underlying shares of the Company which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO or, who is, directly or indirectly, interested in 5% or more of the issued Shares carrying rights to vote in all circumstances at general meetings of any other members of the Group, or any other substantial Shareholders whose interests or short positions were recorded in the register required to be kept by the Company under Section 336 of the SFO.
+Save as disclosed above, as at 31 December 2020, the Directors were not aware of any other person (other than the Directors and chief executive of the Company) who had an interest or short position in the shares or underlying shares of the Company which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO or, who is, directly or indirectly, interested in 5% or more of the issued Shares carrying rights to vote in all circumstances at general meetings of any other members of the Group, or any other substantial Shareholders whose interests or short positions were recorded in the register required to be kept by the Company under Section 336 of the SFO.